ChefAndy/casio-rpn/README.md

 ### Keystrokes
 - Basic operations are mapped to the usual buttons.
-- [Toolbox] button allows the user to display some other hotkeys, including RPN-specific functions as ROLL, SWAP or DUPlicate, or prime factorisation or converting degrees from/to radians, or Fahrenheit/Celsius.
+- [Toolbox] button allows the user to display some other hotkeys, including RPN-specific functions as LastX, ROLL, SWAP or DUPlicate, or prime factorisation or converting degrees from/to radians, or Fahrenheit/Celsius.

 ![canvas](https://github.com/user-attachments/assets/8fee3a04-c9ed-4026-9050-e00fa4f0d427)